 On the last day on our Disney vacation, we got to Blizzard Beach 15 minutes before opening, and it was already filling up fast.
 Even with an early arrival, we struggled to find lounge chairs together.
 With Disney Resort hotel guests getting free admission to the water parks on check-in day, these parks are busier than ever.

 We visited using our Incredi-Pass with the water park add-on, so we had free admission as part of our annual pass.
 This perk makes it easy to pop in for just a few hours without feeling pressure to stay all day.
+Learn how to earn credit card points for Disney World to cover hotel stays and dining while enjoying the water parks.

 Pro Tip: If you want a good spot with shade or a place to set up as a home base, plan to arrive at least 30 minutes before opening.